 On June 4, 2012, we entered into an employment agreement with Mr. William J. Haynes, our Executive Vice President & General Counsel.
-This employment agreement expires on June 4, 2014 and shall automatically renew for additional one (1) year periods.
+The employment agreement expired on June 4, 2014, was extended through June 4, 2015 and shall automatically renew for additional one (1) year periods.
 Pursuant to the employment agreement, we agreed to pay Mr. Haynes: an annual base salary of \$450,000, subject to any cost of living or merit increases as may be approved by our Board of Directors, an annual cash bonus, the target of which is 50% of the base salary, as determined by the Compensation Committee in its sole discretion, and an annual equity bonus, the target value of which is 50% of the base salary, as determined by the Compensation Committee in its sole discretion.
-Mr. Haynes' base salary was adjusted to \$477,405 effective January 1, 2014.
+Mr. Haynes' base salary was adjusted to \$491,727 effective January 1, 2015.
 Details with respect to our severance obligations to Mr. Haynes are set forth below under the heading "Potential Payments upon Termination or Change in Control."